FAQ

 Commands run twice on Windows

-This happens due to a pub issue https://github.com/dart-lang/pub/issues/2934 (opens in a new tab).
-To avoid this issue from happening make sure you PATH is in the following order.
+This happens due to a pub issue dart-lang:2934 (opens in a new tab).
+To avoid this issue from happening, make sure your PATH is in the following order.
 Please read the following.

 Please do the following:

-1. On Windows make sure your env variables are in the following order as described here.
+- On Windows, make sure your environment variables are in the following order as described here.

 Command 'pub' not found